 Spend an afternoon at Hall Family Farm exploring the corn maze, going on a hayrack ride, or picking strawberries.
 Get a membership at Ballantyne Country Club to play golf, go swimming, use the fitness center, and more.
 Head over to Carolina Place to shop at stores like REI, JCPenney, and Barnes & Noble.
 Go fishing, take the kids to the playground, or enjoy a picnic at Elon Park.
 Get donuts for the family at Sweet Dough, where you can find flavors like Strawberries-n-Cream or Maple Bacon Long John.
 Order breakfast favorites like the Lumberjack Waffle or Peanut Butter Cup Waffle at Cast Iron Waffles.
 Expand your palate with Peruvian dishes like Shrimp Tostones and Fried Red Snapper at Pio Pio.
 Or try the Loaded Nachos or Margherita pizza at local Charlotte favorite Duckworth’s Grill & Taphouse.

 - Home Price: $480,920 median home price; $843 median monthly rent

-- Crime Rate: Safer than 79% of North Carolina cities
+- Crime Rate: Safer than 84% of Charlotte neighborhoods

 If you’re thinking about moving to Charlotte with your family, check out Beverly Woods!
 Inviting ranch-style homes and sprawling manors line the streets of the neighborhood, and there are several good schools in the area, including Beverly Woods Elementary and Quail Hollow Middle School.
 While this Charlotte neighborhood feels more like a suburb with its quiet residential community, there are still plenty of family-friendly things to do in and around the area that will make it worth your while!